stepanvanecek/failover_test_framework/readme.md

 	* os_tenant_name
 * precision_ms - minimal/desired gap between the requests in milliseconds
-o timeout - timeout in seconds, 300 s if not set o notes - notes further describing the
+o timeout - timeout in seconds, 300 s if not set o incorrect_responses - array with content that is considered wrong o notes - notes further describing the
 ~~~

-See the example configuration file in config_files/config_example.
+See an example configuration file in 'config_files/config_example.json'.

 #### Workflow